Genies raises $3 million from Bandai Namco for Asia expansion

 A vision for the metaverse

 Over time, Genies will expand its SDK partnerships, creating a digital identity ecosystem where consumers can transport their avatar from platform to platform.
-It’s kind of a mini version of the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.
+It’s kind of a mini-version of the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.
 We are holding an event on January 27 that is focused on the metaverse.

 “We share a vision around the metaverse around digital identities,” Sturges said.
 “And we are building that together.
 Especially with the pandemic, we’ve seen so many requests inbound to work with us, whether it’s through our SDK or with our celebrity talent.
 The metaverse is definitely something we’re talking about with them and they’re very passionate about it.”